-

 The following press release was created by UW Public Relations in the wake of former U.S. Senator Malcolm Wallop’s death on September 14, 2011.
 September 16, 2011 — The University of Wyoming is preserving the legacy of the late Malcolm … Continue reading

-Found in the archives: Hindenburg Survivors!
+Found in the Archives: Hindenburg Survivors!

 Well, not exactly.
 However, after the recent processing of the Denis J. Mulligan papers, the AHC was thrilled to find documents that survived the crash of the Hindenburg.
 Mulligan had these documents in his possession after chairing the investigation of … Continue reading